slothoth/Fall-From-Heaven/README.md

   - [ ] Blizzard weather, (implement like GS blizzard but gives snow)

   ##### Svartalfar
-  - [ ] summoned units being "illusions", heal after combat, but cant kill enemy units, only damage up to 90%
+  - [ ] summoned units being "illusions", heal after combat, but cant kill enemy units, only damage up to 90%. seems impossible
   - [x] Recon units (scout, skirmisher etc.) get a damage buff on attack, but not on defense

   #### BullshitHard: